aisoft9/JYCache/README.md

 - **Standalone Acceleration**: Mount S3 object storage locally via POSIX interface, enabling read and write access like a local disk.
 A raw object on S3 maps to a "file" locally, structured into a directory tree based on the object name.
 Furthermore, hot data can be cached in local DRAM/SSD, improving file system performance by reducing interaction with S3.

-- **Distributed Object Acceleration**: It also mounts S3 object storage locally through a POSIX interface for read and write access.
-However, hot data presents a two-level cache structure; in addition to client-side internal DRAM/SSD caches, a shared DRAM/SSD cache is provided, further increasing cache hit rates and enhancing I/O performance under concurrent read scenarios.
+- **Distributed Object Acceleration**: Hot data presents a two-level cache structure; in addition to client-side internal DRAM/SSD caches, a shared DRAM/SSD cache is provided, further increasing cache hit rates and enhancing I/O performance under concurrent read scenarios.

 ## Key Features
 - **POSIX Interface Compatibility**: Applications can immediately achieve caching storage acceleration without recompilation using FUSE or dynamic library interception techniques.